Duongo16/Student-Manager-In-C/README.md

 # Student-Manager-In-C

-This is a simple console-based Student Management System implemented in C. It allows you to perform various operations such as adding, deleting, and displaying student records.
-The system also supports reading and writing student information to a file for persistent storage.

-Table of Contents
-Introduction
+This C-based console application manages student records efficiently.
+It offers features such as adding and deleting students, displaying the student list, and saving to/reading from a file.

 Features
+Add Students: Input details for multiple students and add them to the system.
+Delete Students: Remove a student by providing their ID.
+Print Student List: Display all student details in a tabular format.
+Save to File: Write student information to a specified ".txt" file.
+Read from File: Read student information from a ".txt" file.
 Usage
-Compilation
+Compile: gcc student_management_system.c -o student_management_system
+Run: ./student_management_system
+Follow the menu options for various operations.
 File Handling
+Save to File: Specify a file name ending with ".txt" to save student data.
+Read from File: Input the file name for reading student data from a ".txt" file.
 License
-Introduction
-The Student Management System is designed to manage and manipulate student records efficiently.
-It provides a menu-driven interface with options to perform different operations like adding students, deleting students, printing the student list, saving to a file, and exiting the program.

-Features
-Add Students: Allows you to input information for multiple students and adds them to the system.
-Delete Students: Enables you to delete a student by providing their ID.
-Print Student List: Displays the details of all students in a tabular format.
-Save to File: Writes the student information to a specified file.
-Read from File: Reads student information from a specified file.
-Exit: Terminates the program after providing an option to save the data.
-Usage
-Run the program.
-Choose options from the menu to perform different operations.
-For file operations, enter the file name or address when prompted.
-Follow the on-screen instructions to interact with the system.
-Compilation
-To compile the program, use a C compiler such as gcc:

-bash
-Copy code
-gcc student_management_system.c -o student_management_system
-Execute the compiled program:

-bash
-Copy code
-./student_management_system
-File Handling
-Save to File: Saves the student information to a specified file.
-The file name must end with ".txt".
-Read from File: Reads student information from a specified file.
-The file must be in a tabular format with columns separated by tabs.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
-Feel free to modify and use it according to your needs.
+This project is under the MIT License.
+Modify and use it as needed.